abhiInCalif/sumo-dash-v1-v2-converter/README.md

 To setup this repo, you just need to check out the code base and run `yarn` in the root directory.
 If you do not have `yarn` installed on your computer and you are running a mac, you can get `yarn` by running `brew install yarn` (https://classic.yarnpkg.com/en/docs/install/#mac-stable).
 Once you have `yarn` you can just run `yarn` in the root and you should have all the dependencies.

 To run the project, run `yarn run run`.
 To run the tests run `yarn run test`

+## Running against Classic Dashboard JSONs
+If you want to convert a dashboard from classic to dashboard (new), run `yarn convert <filePath>`. `filePath` should a classic dashboard json.
+It will spit out the new dashboard json assuming the underlying support code has been written.